jeetsons/ethlisbon-hack25/docs/readme.md

   - "Deposit ETH" button.
   - Transaction status (pending/success/fail).
   - *Tip:* If Gnosis Pay provides fiat onramps, you can link to those here.
+- **Approvals Required:** None yet—just ETH deposit.

 ---

 ### 4. **Strategy Setup & Approval Page**
 - **Purpose:** Prepare user for starting the strategy, and handle all contract approvals via their Gnosis Pay wallet.
 - **Core elements:**
-  - List required approvals:
+  - List required approvals and their purpose:
+    1. **Approve `LeveragedLPManager` contract for ERC20 tokens (ETH/USDC):**
+       - Needed so the manager contract can deposit/withdraw/repay on Aave and interact with Uniswap on your behalf.
+       - *UI Tip:* Show approval status and provide a button: "Approve Manager for Token Access".
+    2. **After LP NFT mint:**
+       - **Approve `FeeCollectHook` contract for LP NFT:**
+         - Needed so the hook contract can collect fees on your behalf every 10th trade.
+         - *UI Tip:* Show approval status and provide a button: "Approve Hook for Fee Collection".
-    - Approve `LeveragedLPManager` for wallet's ETH/USDC and the future Uniswap LP NFT.
+       - **Approve `LeveragedLPManager` contract for LP NFT:**
+         - Needed so the manager contract can unwind (exit) your position and withdraw all funds when you choose to exit.
-    - Approve `FeeCollectHook` for LP NFT (after it is minted).
+         - *UI Tip:* Show approval status and provide a button: "Approve Manager for LP NFT Exit".
-  - Buttons to trigger each approval and show status (pending/complete).
-  - Safety tips: Explain why each approval is needed (e.g., "The fee hook needs permission to collect fees from your liquidity position").
+  - Safety tips: Explain why each approval is needed (e.g., "The fee hook needs permission to collect fees from your liquidity position; the manager needs permission to unwind your position and return funds.").
-  - Only allow strategy start after all approvals are confirmed.
+  - Only allow strategy start after all ERC20 approvals are confirmed.
+Only allow fee automation/exit after NFT approvals are confirmed.
+- **Approvals Required:**
+  - ERC20 token approvals for manager (pre-strategy).
+  - LP NFT approvals for hook and manager (post-mint, before fee collection/exit).

 ---